Tomcuzz/homebridge-hassio-input_bool/README.md

-# homebridge-hassio-input_select
+# homebridge-hassio-input_bool
-A simple package to bridge mqtt input_select's from Home Assistant to Homekit using HomeBridge
+A simple package to bridge mqtt input_bool's from Home Assistant to Homekit using HomeBridge

    * [Installation](#installation)
    * [Configuration](#configuration)